-- ► Complete the data sheet on the operating instructions envelope. - Note down the key manufacturer and its number. - ▶ Adjust the pedelec to the rider. - ► Set the stand and the shifter, and show the purchaser the settings. - ► Instruct the operator or rider on how to use all the pedelec's functions.
+- Complete the data sheet on the operating instructions envelope. - Adjust the pedelec to the rider. - Set the stand and the shifter, and show the purchaser the settings. - Instruct the operator or rider on how to use all the pedelec's functions.